Device to Cloud Getting Started Onboard Lwm2m Devices Step by step

 â„šī¸

-For many devices, the PSK secret is a binary value and the manufacture provides it as hex string to you.
-Since D2C requires the PSK secret as a base64 encoded string you can convert the binary secret from hex encoding to base64 encoding with:
+For many devices, the PSK secret is a binary value and the manufacturer provides it as hex string to you.
+Since Device to Cloud requires the PSK secret as a base64 encoded string you can convert the binary secret from hex encoding to base64 encoding with the commands:

 All other input fields which are described below are optional and can be ignored for the time being.

 For the IoT protocol LwM2M, the optional fields can be divided into the User-Defined and Device-Defined fields.
-You can modify the User-Defined fields using the D2C web application or the D2C API anytime.
-The Device-Defined fields, however, are provided by the device through the LwM2M protocol and are updated every time the device sends the LwM2M object 3 (device) to the LwM2M server of D2C.
-This means that even if you set values for the Device-Defined fields during the initial creation of the LwM2M device, these values will be overwritten during the next communication between the device and the LwM2M server of D2C.
+You can modify the User-Defined fields using the Device to Cloud web application or the Device to Cloud API anytime.
+The Device-Defined fields, however, are provided by the device through the LwM2M protocol and are updated every time the device sends the LwM2M object 3 (device) to the LwM2M server of Device to Cloud.
+This means that even if you set values for the Device-Defined fields during the initial creation of the LwM2M device, these values will be overwritten during the next communication between the device and the LwM2M server of Device to Cloud.

 User-Defined device fieldDescription